Granby, CO Homes for Sale & Real Estate

 Granby Houses For Sale | Granby Condos For Sale | Granby Townhouses For Sale | Granby Land For Sale

 Granby, CO is in Grand County, Colorado.
 Zip code: 80446.
 Elevation: 8,202 feet.
 Population: approximately 2,000 residents.
-Granby is a safe, welcoming mountain community and a strong yes for quality of life — year-round outdoor recreation, Rocky Mountain National Park 20 minutes away, and a genuine small-town Main Street.
-It sits 17 miles west of Winter Park along US Highway 40 and roughly 95 miles from Denver.
+Yes, Granby is a good place to live and buy: genuine small-town mountain community with year-round outdoor recreation, Rocky Mountain National Park 20 minutes away, and lower entry prices than Winter Park 17 miles east.
+Approximately 95 miles from Denver via US-40 and I-70.
+School district: East Grand School District RE-2.

 Granby, CO Quick Facts